 In the simplest form, croutons are really just pieces of rebaked bread in oil that crisp up when baking, usually paired with herbs for flavor.

 You can make croutons with just bread, oil, and salt, however, I’ve added a few seasonings for added flavor.
-All this to say, you cab totally customize them to your preferences.
+All this to say, you can totally customize them to your preferences.
 I’ll leave some ideas below!

-- Bread: stale or fresh bread will work – more on this below!
+• Bread: stale or fresh bread will work – more on this below!

-- Olive Oil: some use butter, but I love olive oil, especially when baking the croutons because it has a higher heat point and crisps the bread up beautifully.
+• Olive Oil: some use butter, but I love olive oil, especially when baking the croutons because it has a higher heat point and crisps the bread up beautifully.

-- Salt and Pepper: a good sprinkle of salt is key!
+• Salt and Pepper: a good sprinkle of salt is key!
 I like a few twists of the black pepper grinder, too.

-Which bread is best for Making Croutons?
+What kind of bread is best for making croutons?

-You really can’t go wrong with the type of bread you use to make croutons, but a hearty loaf of bread is best.
-This includes sourdough loafs, baguettes, and Italian bread loafs.
-The pockets of air throughout these crusty loafs of bread help the air circulate as they bake, ensuring crispiness in every nook and cranny.
-These loafs are also more flavorful, and add a delectable chew when made into croutons.
+This includes sourdough loaves, baguettes, and Italian bread.
+The pockets of air throughout these crusty loaves of bread help the air circulate as they bake, ensuring crispiness in every nook and cranny.
+They are also more flavorful, and add a delectable chew when made into croutons.

 That being said, other types of bread will work, too, especially when you’re looking for a way to reduce waste.
-I have even used leftover hot dog and hamburger buns in a pinch.
+I have even used leftover hot dog and hamburger buns in a pinch!

 Use gluten-free bread to make gluten-free croutons!